Welcome to REQCHECKER™ User Manual

 What is REQCHECKER™?

-REQCHECKER™ implements 4 main features:
+REQCHECKER™ and Add-in for Microsoft Word implements 4 main features:

 - Microsoft WORD and REQCHECKER™ Add-in for Microsoft Word: for requirements authoring.
 Other formats are supported like Apache OpenOffice Writer.

-With REQCHECKER™, back to simplicity:
+With REQCHECKER™, it’s back to basics:

-- Keep your documents and work processes.
+- Work with your existing documents and processes

 Authoring features